adonisjs/v6-docs/content/docs/api-references/events.md

+---
+summary: Learn about the events dispatched by the AdonisJS core and official packages.
+---

 # Events reference

 In this guide, we look at the list of events dispatched by the framework core and the official packages.
 Check out the [emitter](../digging_deeper/emitter.md) documentation to learn more about its usage.